alecdotninja/the-windy-onion/README.md

 # The Windy Onion

-This repository contains information about [TheWindyOnion](https://metrics.torproject.org/rs.html#details/89094DFA4158C7A1583EC3A332CDCBC74A28CC0E) (a high-capacity [Tor exit node](https://2019.www.torproject.org/about/overview.html.en#overview) in Chicago, IL).
+This repository contains information about [TheWindyOnion](https://metrics.torproject.org/rs.html#details/89094DFA4158C7A1583EC3A332CDCBC74A28CC0E) (a high-capacity [Tor relay](https://2019.www.torproject.org/about/overview.html.en#overview) in Chicago, IL).
 At the time of this writing, it is one of [the top exit nodes in the US](https://metrics.torproject.org/rs.html#search/flag:exit%20country:us).

-My goal in making this information public is that others may setup their own relays using this configuration as a starting points and suggest improvements.
+My goal in making this information public is that others may setup their own relays using this configuration as a starting point and suggest improvements.

 ## Hardware